iPhone Camera Settings Guide

 3× Telephoto Strengths

-• 77mm is the classic portrait focal length — use it for headshots and half-body
+• 77mm is the classic portrait length for headshots and half-body

-• More natural perspective compression for food and product photography
+• Natural compression flatters food and product shots

 Camera Control Workflow

-• Single press to launch camera from Lock Screen or any app
+• Single press launches the camera from the Lock Screen or any app

-• Light press + swipe left/right to adjust the active parameter smoothly
+• Light press and swipe to adjust the active parameter

-• Double light-press to switch between Exposure, Zoom, Depth, and Style
+• Double light-press switches between Exposure, Zoom, Depth, and Style

-• Works through most thin cases — remove thick cases for reliable input
+• Works through thin cases, so remove thick ones

 Thermal Management

-• 4K 120fps ProRes may throttle after ~10 min in direct sunlight
+• 4K 120fps ProRes may throttle after about 10 min in direct sun

-• 4K 30fps HEVC can run for over an hour without thermal issues
+• 4K 30fps HEVC runs over an hour without trouble

-• Remove your case during extended ProRes recording sessions
+• Remove your case for long ProRes sessions

 Photographic Styles

-• iOS 18 brings updated Photographic Styles with finer granular control
+• iOS 18 adds Photographic Styles with finer control

 • Standard, Rich Contrast, and Luminous are solid starting points